Proryanator/neural-knight/Assets/README.md

 The parent is using a trigger, and thus nothing collides with it.
 The child, uses the layer 'Player Boundary', and this layer only collides with the player and it's shots.
 Allowing enemies and other entities to pass through.

+<i>Play Area</i>

+Defines the playable area, via a collider.
+Currently this is used to change a controller for the enemy movement when outside the playable area.

+The play area must be large enough to get incoming entities, but not so small that enemies moving around inside of it would re-trigger it.

+This would cause some uneeded logic + calls to happen.

 <b>Map Asset Specifications</b>
 <br>
 - Doorway/space size: 270/50 px (respectively vertical or horizontal)